-When you take soluble fiber, it dissolved in water and digestive fluid.
+When you take soluble fiber, it dissolves in water and digestive fluid.
 Then, it is converted into a gelatinous substance, which is hydrolyzed by bacteria in the large intestine.

 Soluble fiber reduces constipation and supports bowl movement.
 But more than the required amount can have a negative effect as it will further slow down your digestion process.

 Foods with soluble fiber make you feel full for longer and help decrease in belly fat.
 It also lowers your risk of heart disease and helps you balance your blood sugar levels.